Tips & tricks - Groovy conditions in the process

 }

-If the request parameter contains the value "release", the connection ID "releasePressed" will be generated using the return command.
+If the request parameter contains the value "release", the connection ID "releasePressed" is generated with the return statement.
 If the value is "notReleased", the connection ID "releaseNotPressed" is generated.

 The connection ID is entered in the properties dialog of the respective branch.
 The name for a connection ID is freely definable but must always start with a lower-case letter.

-In the subsequent process step, a Data group action is used to set or cancel the released status.
-This is done using a user-defined, static Boolean value that has the value "true" or "false", depending on the branch, and is assigned to the "Release" data field.
+In the following process step, the release status is set or canceled with a data group action.
+A user-defined, static Boolean value is used for this, which has the value "true" or "false" depending on the branch and is assigned to the "Release" data field.

 All of the connection IDs defined in the Groovy condition must be included in the process as outcomes of the condition, otherwise this can lead to an error in the process execution.